d-koppenhagen/angular-tag-cloud-module/README.md

 With this module you can generate word clouds / tag clouds.
 The module requires a peer dependency to angular/core >= Version 6.0.0.
-> For working with Angular 5 and 4, please use version 2.6.0 by installing via `npm i angular-tag-cloud-module@2.6.0`.

 The project is based on [angular-tag-cloud](https://github.com/zeeshanhyder/angular-tag-cloud) which provides a tag cloud for Angular 1.X.X applications.